Why Your Agency Needs A Client Portal

 Any time a customer purchases from you through Stripe, we save their details making it easy for them to place additional orders with one click.

 Additionally, users can manage their payment methods with you directly within the client portal.

 Have you ever had a client come back weeks later and ask for an invoice for accounting?
 Now they can download all their invoices directly from your client portal.
 They’re created automatically for all payments you receive via SPP.

 6. Make it easy to buy your services

-In our experience, the biggest benefit of having a client portal for your agency is it works for all kinds of services.
+In my experience, the biggest benefit of having a client portal for your agency is it works for all kinds of services.
 Let’s look at some examples.

 Service database layout

 If you offer any kind of guest posting services with hundreds of different properties, you can show them all in your client portal in a searchable database.